 Once you’re familiar with the fact patterns and question styles of the exam, you can try to answer practice questions faster while still maintaining your reliability.

 And, if you start to miss a lot of questions again, slow down on questions related to your weak areas.
 Then, when you think you’ve overcome this weakness, try to speed up again.

-At times, this process may feel like taking 2 steps forward, 1 step back.
-But, you should practice time management throughout your review so you’ll have it down by exam day.
+At times, this process may feel like taking 2 steps forward, and 1 step back.
+But you should practice time management throughout your review so you’ll have it down by exam day.
 Therefore, you need to work on your speed regularly.

 When you’re answering practice MCQs and maybe even real CIA exam MCQs, you’ll see unfamiliar questions.
 At these times, you should employ educated guessing.